-Kirkpatrick was the representative for Kansas’s 3rd congressional district as a Republican.
+Kirkpatrick was the representative for Kansas’s 3rd congressional district and was a Republican.
 He served from 1895 to 1897.

 From Dec 1895 to Mar 1897, Kirkpatrick missed 20 of 162 roll call votes, which is 12.3%.
 This is better than the median of 36.8% among the lifetime records of representatives serving in Mar 1897.
 The chart below reports missed votes over time.